carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_intro.md

 * **LSA embeddings:** Latent Semantic Analysis (LSA) is used to find the hidden topics represented by a group of documents.
 It involves running singular-value decomposition (SVD) on a document-term matrix (typically the TF-IDF matrix), producing a vector representation of each document.
 This vector scores each document's representation in different topic/concept areas which are derived based on word co-occurences.
 Importantly, LSA is considered a *bag of words* method since the order of words in a document is not considered.

 ### LSA vs TF-IDF
 Compared to TF-IDF, the text representations (a.k.a. embeddings) produced by LSA are arguably more useful since LSA can reveal some of the latent topics referenced throughout a corpus.
 While LSA gets closer to extracting some of the interesting features of text data, it is limited in the sense that it is a "bag of words" method.
-That is, it pays no attention to the exact order in which words appear in a sentence (it only pays attention to the co-occurrence patterns in large documents).
+That is, it pays no attention to the context in which words appear.
+Instead, it focuses only on word co-occurrence patterns across documents.
+While such an approach is effective for revealing topics/concepts, additional features of language may be revealed by zooming in on the context in which words appear throughout a text.

 ## Distributional hypothesis: extracting more meaningful representations of text
 As the famous linguist JR Firth once said, “You shall know a word by the company it keeps.”
 Firth is referring to the *distributional hypothesis*, which states that words that repeatedly occur in similar contexts probably have similar meanings.
-While the LSA methodology is inspired by the distributional hypothesis, LSA ignores the actual order of words as they appear in sentences and only pays attention to global word co-occurence patterns in large texts.
+While the LSA methodology is inspired by the distributional hypothesis, LSA ignores the context of words as they appear in sentences and only pays attention to global word co-occurence patterns across texts.
 If we want to truly know a word based on the company it keeps, we'll need to take into account how some words are more likely to appear before/after other words in a sentence.
 We'll explore how one of the most famous embedding models, Word2Vec, does this in this episode.

 ## Word embeddings with Word2Vec
 Word2vec is a famous *word embedding* method that was created and published in 2013 by a team of researchers led by Tomas Mikolov at Google over two papers, [[1](https://arxiv.org/abs/1301.3781), [2](https://arxiv.org/abs/1310.4546)].
 Unlike with TF-IDF and LSA, which are typically used to produce document and corpus embeddings, Word2Vec focuses on producing a single embedding for every word encountered in a corpus.
 These embeddings, which are represented as high-dimesional vectors, tend to look very similar for words that are used in similar contexts.

 We'll unpack the technology behind Word2Vec in the next episode (**spoiler alert**: it uses artificial neural networks).
 For now, it is sufficient to be aware of two key properties of the model.

-1. Word2Vec is a machine learning model that constructs word vectors based on a word's most likely surrounding words in a sentence
+1. Word2Vec is a machine learning model that generates high-dimensional representations of words based on a word's most likely surrounding words in a sentence (dist. hypothesis).
+For instance, notice how in the example sentences given below, the word outside tends to be surrounded by words related to the outdoors.

+*It's a beautiful day **outside**, perfect for a picnic.*
+*My cat loves to spend time **outside**, chasing birds and bugs.*
+*The noise **outside** woke me up early this morning.*
+*I always feel more relaxed after spending some time **outside** in nature.*
+*I can hear the rain pouring **outside**, it's a good day to stay indoors.*
+*The sun is shining brightly **outside**, it's time to put on some sunscreen.*
+*I saw a group of kids playing **outside** in the park.*
+*It's not safe to leave your belongings **outside** unattended.*
+*I love to go for a walk **outside** after dinner to help me digest.*
+*The temperature **outside** is dropping, I need to grab a jacket before I leave.*

 2. The vectors produced by the model are a reflection of the model's past experience (i.e., the specific data the model was "trained" on)

 With that said, let's see what we can do with meaningful word vectors.
 The pre-trained model we loaded earlier was trained on a Google News dataset (about 100 billion words).
 We loaded this model as the variable ```wv``` earlier.
 Let's check the type of this object.